Ricci Curvatures on Hermitian manifolds: Introduction

-If $\dim_\C M=2$, by the Enriques-Kodaira classification of compact complex surfaces, it is easy to see that if $c_1^2(M)>0$ and $\kappa(M)=-\infty$, $M$ is birational to a minimal rational surface (e.g. \cite[p.244]{BHPV}), and in particular, $M$ is K\"ahler.
 The Levi-Civita Ricci curvature and the Aeppli-Chern class are also closely related to the algebraic aspects of the anti-canonical line bundle.
 For example, on a projective manifold $M$, $c_1(M)$ and $c^{AC}_1(M)$ are ``numerically" equivalent, i.e. for any irreducible curve $\gamma$ in $M$,

 In particular, \bcorollary \bd\item if $\fR^{(1)}$ is semi-positive, the anti-canonical line bundle $K^{-1}_{M}$ is \emph{nef};\item if $\fR^{(1)}$ is quasi-positive, then $K_M^{-1}$ is a \emph{big} line bundle.\ed \ecorollary